Emmizo/bk_backend/README.md

 by downloading XAMPP on https://www.apachefriends.org/download.html after to install xampp then install composer via https://getcomposer.org/download/ after to install all of these software mentioned, then copy project then past in /xammp/htdocs/

+to run APIs you can download postman for test them

 clone this project on master

 Thank u